 10. Almond Croissant

 The Croissant aux Amandes – a croissant stuffed with almond paste, is one of the top croissants to try in Paris.
-Almond croissants are typically filled with a creamy almond paste and topped with freshly sliced almonds to give the croissant a little crunch.
+These croissants are typically filled with a creamy almond paste and topped with freshly sliced almonds to give the croissant a little crunch.

 Almond croissants are rumored to be the first type of croissant to come to France.
 Based on the Austrian kipfel, which was made in the shape of a moon and coated with almonds, this croissant helped pave the way for many types of croissants that people enjoy today.